-Global first
+Global protocols

 The annotation @ Editor says that Editor owns the decision.
 ZipperGen